whispir/api/source/includes/_callbacks.md

 <br/><img src="http://developer.whispir.com/files/Whispir_API_diagram.png"/><br/>

 Whispir's Callback Service will forward the content of each message response, along with some associated metadata to a URL that the user has pre-registered to receive this information.

 **Note:** Whispir does not check for a response from this callback server.
-On setup it is expected that the server will respond to a GET request with a 200 OK.
+On setup, it is expected that the callback server will respond with a 200 OK to a GET request.
 Any error response sent from this callback server during general use is not considered.
 Users should not expect callbacks to be re-tried on error.

+Some other points to follow -

+1. Always use a domain name for the callback.
+Do not use an IP.
+2. Limit the port to 80 or 443.
+Do no use any other ports.
+3. Depending on the type chosen 'json' or 'xml' for the Content-Type, whispir would make a similar GET (and subequently POST) calls.
+So, please ensure that your your web server is configured to handle such MIME type.

 ## Creating new Callbacks